jhyang13/Python-Credit-Risk-Classification/report-template.md

 ## Overview of the Analysis

-In this section, describe the analysis you completed for the machine learning models used in this Challenge.
+In this section, describe the analysis you completed for the machine learning models used in this challenge.
 This might include:

 * Explain the purpose of the analysis.

-We will use Machine Learning in this analysis to examine a dataset containing historical lending activity data from a peer-to-peer lending services company.
+We will use machine learning in this analysis to examine a dataset containing historical lending activity data from a peer-to-peer lending services company.
 The goal is to create a model capable of assessing the creditworthiness of borrowers.

-* Explain what financial information the data was on, and what you needed to predict.
+* Explain what financial information the data was on and what you needed to predict.

+Employing a machine learning approach, I aim to classify loans as either low-risk (healthy) or high-risk (non-healthy) based on the loan status provided by the lending company.
+The Logistic Regression Algorithm is chosen as the most suitable tool for our machine learning model, as it is commonly utilized to predict the probability of a target variable in classification tasks.

 * Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
 * Describe the stages of the machine learning process you went through as part of this analysis.
 * Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).